 Our clients expect us to protect the quality of the community and we take extensive steps to create a safe environment.

 Member levels eligible to use our App, will be able to soon watch listen to mobile-episodes on the App.

-Subscribers receive access to all material in The Consulting Offer and across all seasons: 1, 2 and 3.
+Subscribers receive access to all material in The Consulting Offer: 1 and 3.
+Season 2 is only available in Premium.

 We try to answer every email from readers but given the size of the Firmsconsulting subscriber base we are highly selective in our responses due to the sheer volume of requests received.
 This program is meant to be self-explanatory and subscribers should expect to use the material to find the solutions.
 If you do have a question, we would recommend doing the following:

 • Read the material carefully to find the answers to their questions.
 There is substantial material online and it is responsibility of the subscriber to allocate sufficient time to review the information and plan their studies.

 • A second option is to create forum study groups and share solutions online, either in private or public groups, by taking photos of case solutions, recording videos or recording podcasts – leverage the wisdom of the Firmsconsulting community!